Marcel2603/tfcoach/docs/pages/rules/core/avoid_null_provider.md

 ## Why

-The **hashicorp/null** provider was widely used in older Terraform versions for “glue logic,” but it’s now considered obsolete and discouraged.
+The **hashicorp/null** provider was widely used in older Terraform versions for "glue locig", but it’s now considered obsolete and discouraged.

 You should not use it anymore and replace it with `terraform_data` for `null_resource` and `locals` for `null_data_source`